Full functionalities of Detail 3D

 For the option by friction, the design value of the friction coefficient needs to be entered.
 For the option by shear lug, the steel profile, including geometry and position, needs to be inputted.

 The base plate can transmit either a point load or a group of forces.
 For a point load, the model can be loaded with six internal forces (Fx, Fy, Fz, Mx, My, and Mz) at any position on the base plate.
 For a group of forces, users can input the forces’ positions, intensities, and directions into a table, allowing for a general positioning on the base plate.
 It is important to mention that the base plate is point-loaded and doesn't have any stiffener or member welded on its upper face.
 Thus, for correct load distribution, it is important to use a relatively stiff base plate with relatively high thickness.
+Another option is to use Stub, that handless the issue with the plate stiffness.

 A second load transfer device, the single anchor, can be added and interconnected with the base plate to create, for example, a base plate of the column anchored with four anchors (see the figure below).
 It is also possible to model separate anchors without a base plate.